TaskBot Challenge FAQs

 How will winners be selected?

-During the semifinals round, an Amazon panel and Amazon customers will evaluate the semifinalist TaskBots .
-Three TaskBots selected by Amazon Alexa customers and at least two TaskBots selected by the Amazon panel will advance to the finals.
-During the finals in May 2022, the finalist teams will compete head-to-head in front of judges.
+During the semifinals round, Alexa users will evaluate the semifinalist TaskBots.
+Two TaskBots selected by Alexa users and up to three TaskBots selected by the Amazon panel will advance to the finals.
+During the finals in September 2023, the finalist teams will compete head-to-head in front of judges.
 The judges will score the TaskBots on their ability to successfully complete the task requested.

 Will this competition be judged like a Turing Test?

-The final judging will be held in May 2022 at a location to be determined, with the final results announced in June 2022.
+The finals event will be held in September 2023 at a location to be determined, with the results will be announced in September 2023.

 Can we use other funding to help us participate in this challenge?

 Yes, you may use other funding to support your team, subject to the terms described in the Official Rules.
-External funding will need to be disclosed by March 25, 2022.
+External funding must be disclosed to Amazon.

 Can we use technology other than AWS to host our TaskBot?